smcclab/smc-course/_deliverables/01-audiovisual-diary.md

 #### Submission process {#weekly-videos-submission-process}

-You must submit your 60sec video and associated files as a **single zip file** through Wattle by Monday 9pm every week (from weeks 2--9 inclusive).
+You must submit your 60sec video and associated files by Monday 9pm every week (from weeks 2--9 inclusive).

 #### Tips on making a good weekly video